 - Competition.
 Competitors are promoting a message that you never considered or you discounted as irrelevant.
-The common term is unique selling proposition.
+The common term is a unique selling proposition.
 Remember – great advertising is presented in an unexpected way.
 Go back to your planning process and see if you missed something in your research or if there is a better way to differentiate your brand and your competitive advantage.
 Make sure the right key messaging is reflected in your creative.

 - Dated.
 The days of annual plans are almost extinct.
 An Internet year is about three months and things can change drastically in that time period.
 Creative needs to be updated periodically or it will start to “blend in” with its surroundings.
 Good creative needs to pop and an easy way to “keep it poppin’” is to keep it fresh.
 Wholesale buyers may bluntly tell you that your products seem old or they may take a less direct approach and tell you that your competitor is hot.
-What is the first question buyers ask you at the NASGW or SHOT Show?
+What is the first question buyers ask you at trade shows?
 “What’s new this year?”
 SKU proliferation is not your friend.
 There is no doubt you have a brand or product problem if buyers from major channel stores tell you to rebrand or risk the loss of shelf space.
 They are driven by irrefutable facts: how fast products move off the shelves.